AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learning-path-agent.md

 ### Open the Learner AI assistant and start a conversation

-1. Select _AI Assistant_ from your home page.
+1. Select **AI Assistant** from your home page.
-2. In the AI assistant panel, select the _Personalized Learning Path_ tab.
-If you see only a _Q&A_ tab, the Personalized Learning Path feature may not be enabled on your account.
-Contact your administrator.
-3. Optionally, select _+ New chat_ to start a fresh conversation if you have previous sessions open.
-4. Type your learning goal in the text field.
+2. Type your learning goal in the text field.
 Be as specific as you can.
 For example:
     - *I am a software developer and I want to create an AI agent using Cursor.*
     - *I just got promoted to a manager role and want to learn how to handle difficult conversations.*
     - *I want to master financial modeling as an analyst.*
+3. Optionally, select _+ New chat_ to start a fresh conversation if you have previous sessions open.

 Notes:

-- Optionally, attach a document using the _paperclip_ icon, such as a resume, a manager feedback email, or a project brief\.
-The agent uses the document to understand your background without requiring you to type it.
+- Optionally, attach a document using the _paperclip_ icon, such as a resume, a manager feedback email, or a project brief.
+The agent uses the document to get more context about your lrarning goal and background.
 - Select _Send_.

 ### Describe your goal and background